falcosecurity/rules/CONTRIBUTING.md

 - Correctness of the expression language, both syntactically and grammatically.
 - Consistency with the name/description.
 - If any tests are present, they must pass.
 During the initial review process and subsequent changes, manual testing should also be conducted to verify that the rule is capable of detecting the cyber threat(s) it aims to detect.
-In some cases, more realistic testing will be necessary, such as deploying tests to production servers or, at the very least, QA servers.
+In some cases, conducting more realistic tests, like deploying the rules on actual servers before acceptance, will be necessary.

 *Robustness*

 To enhance the effectiveness of detection, priority is given to behavioral detections, as opposed to string matching on process command arguments or other fields.
 This preference is based on the ease with which the latter can be circumvented.
 The same principle applies when selecting the most robust system call for detecting a specific threat.
 However, there is a place and purpose for more signature-based detections.
 The existing rules tagged with `maturity_stable` serve as a good starting point to explore a variety of useful rules that cover various attack vectors and employ both signature and behavior-based detection styles.
+Lastly, The Falco Project favors broader rules over narrow ones addressing a single, less common CVE for an application.

 *Relevance*